l0k18/steemportal/README.md

 A python3 application for accessing and interacting with the Steem blockchain forum system.
 It uses Piston, from the user @xeroc, whose main page can be found here: http://piston.readthedocs.io/en/stable/ It also uses code from a port from the project 'mdpreview' which you can find here: https://github.com/fboender/mdpreview which is used to enable markdown previewing.

 The app is being written with a modular interface glue to select between interface frontends.
 The default will be Gtk3/GLib2.
 I invite other developers to write the other front ends - the modularised intermediate code is not written yet but once it is, the frontends will be able to link to the core.

+Apologies for the messy filesystem as this modularised architecture is put into place.

 ### Motivations for this project